 "Competitors are turning up the pressure on market leader Apple," said Ryan Reith, a program manager for mobile devices at IDC.

-after the third quarter ended.
+Meanwhile, tablets and other devices running Microsoft's Windows system started going on sale last month, after the third quarter ended.
 That includes Microsoft's own Surface.

 Here are the top five manufacturers of tablets in the third quarter, as released by IDC on Monday: